madetech/data-101/modules/core/Spark.md

 ## What is PySpark?

+Apache Spark + Python = PySpark

 Spark is a tool for managing and coordinating the execution of tasks on data across a cluster of computers.
 Apache Spark is written primarily in the Scala programming language.
-PySpark is an interface for Apache Spark in Python.
+PySpark is an interface for Apache Spark in Python, which is used for real-time, large-scale data processing.
 It not only allows you to write Spark applications using Python APIs, but also provides the PySpark shell for interactively analyzing your data in a distributed environment.

+## Exercise
 Take a look at [PySpark's installation instructions](https://spark.apache.org/docs/latest/api/python/getting_started/install.html "PySpark's Installation Instructions").

-## Exercise
 To run this excercise you should be able to use your local Python environment with PySpark enabled.

 You could also set up a notebook on a Databricks workspace or use [Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect.html).